 Creating a good estate plan while you’re healthy and capable is a good way to ensure that your wishes are known for the future care and protection of yourself and your children should the unthinkable become a reality.

-Robinson & Henry’s Colorado Springs estate planning attorney, Michael Hanchett, can assist you through the process of creating an estate plan from start to finish.
-It’s also recommended that you consult with an estate planning and probate attorney like Michael if you would like to file a petition for conservatorship or guardianship of a friend or family member.
-Start by scheduling a free consultation today; call (303) 688-0944 to make an appointment.
+Robinson & Henry’s estate planning attorney and probate, can assist you through the process of creating an estate plan from start to finish.
+It’s also recommended that you consult with an estate planning and probate attorney if you would like to file a petition for conservatorship or guardianship of a friend or family member.
+Start by scheduling a consultation today; call (303) 688-0944 to make an appointment.